V-Sekai/manuals/decisions/20240410-data-storage-elixir.md

 3. **Raft/Ra for Distributed Consensus**: Raft/Ra will be deployed to ensure distributed consensus across system nodes, which is crucial for coordinated state changes and maintaining data consistency.

-4. **CockroachDB for Persistent Storage**: CockroachDB will be utilized for persistent storage of critical, structured data that requires ACID transactions and global accessibility.
+4. **CockroachDB for Persistent Storage**: CockroachDB will store critical, structured data that requires ACID transactions and global accessibility.
 This ensures the durability of our data.

 5. **Data Flow Management**: Protocols will be established to move temporary data from Etso/ETS to the CDN for bulk storage.
 For structured data persistence, we will use CockroachDB.